 At Creative Smiles, we understand the very real threat that gum disease poses on our patients.
-Many American’s have developed it and it puts them at extreme risk for other systematic health issues if they don’t receive effective periodontal therapy from their dentist in Columbus.
+Many American’s have developed it and it puts them at extreme risk for other systematic health issues if they don’t receive effective periodontal therapy from their dentist in Clintonville.
 It’s important to be able to recognize the signs of gum disease so that you can seek therapeutic treatments to help improve your gum health.
 We’re happy to explain the symptoms of gum disease and how we can help you get your oral health back on track.

 Do you have gum disease?

 It may be helpful to your dental and systematic health to ask yourself these questions if you think your gums may be diseased.